I have a new website, www.LynneBarrett.com and you can find lots of details about upcoming appearances there.

 —Kelly Cherry, author of The Woman Who

-I'm guest editor of Tigertail, A South Florida Annual, which focuses on flash forms: prose poems, flash fiction and flash nonfiction.
-The issue came out in October.
+I guest-edited a volume of Tigertail, A South Florida Annual, which focuses on flash forms: prose poems, flash fiction and flash nonfiction.
+The collection came out in October.
 More on Tigertail: Florida Flash on the Tigertail website.

 An e-book version of Delta Blues, with my story "Blues for Veneece," is now available.